Durgawati Devi

 Durgavati Devi (7 October 1907 – 15 October 1999), popularly known as Durga Bhabhi, was an Indian revolutionary and freedom fighter.
 She was one of the few women revolutionaries who actively participated in armed revolution against the ruling British Raj.
 She is best known for having accompanied Bhagat Singh on the train journey in which he made his escape in disguise after the killing of John P. Saunders.
 Since she was the wife of another Hindustan Socialist Republican Association (HSRA) member Bhagwati Charan Vohra, other members of HSRA referred to her as Bhabhi (elder brother's wife) and became popular as "Durga Bhabhi" in Indian revolutionary circles.

 Life

-Devi was born into Gujarati Brahmin family in Allahabad.
+Devi was born in Allahabad.
 She was married to Bhagwati Charan Vohra when she was eleven.

 She was an active member of the Naujawan Bharat Sabha, Devi came into prominence when the Sabha decided to observe the 11th anniversary of Kartar Singh Sarabha’s martyrdom on 16 November 1926 in Lahore.
-Devi was instrumental in helping Bhagat Singh and Shivaram Rajguru escape after the killing of John P. Saunders, a British police officer in Lahore who, on the instructions of James Scott, killed Lala Lajpat Rai during a lathi charge.
+Devi was instrumental in helping Bhagat Singh and Shivaram Rajguru escape after the killing of John P. Saunders, a British police officer in Lahore, who, on the instructions of James Scott, killed Lala Lajpat Rai during a lathi charge.

 She led the funeral procession of Jatin Das from Lahore to Calcutta after his death in a 63-day jail hunger strike.
 All along the way, huge crowds joined the funeral procession.